 Such a common condition needs to be managed so that the discomfort for the patients and their family is reduced to the minimum.
 Nowadays jaundice is diagnosed on time almost always, but how do they do it?

-A blood test is required to check the levels of bilirubin and decide whether phototherapy is needed or not.
-That can be hard on such a little body, not to mention the fact that the risk of haemolysis is very high and in that case a second puncture is needed.
+A blood test is required to check the levels of bilirubin.
+That can be hard on such a little body, not to mention the fact that the risk of haemolysis is very high and in that case a new test is needed, taking a second sample from a blood vessel of the baby.

 Secondly, to perform the exam the patient needs to be in the hospital.
 Often that means that the whole family has to go back and forth from the hospital, which is not just unpleasant, but also expensive.